 This bill amends sections 39-08-01.2 and 39-08-01.4 of the North Dakota Century Code to enhance penalties for individuals operating a vehicle under the influence of alcohol or drugs, particularly when such actions result in injury or death.
 The bill introduces new legal language specifying that causing death or injury while under the influence includes any drugs or substances, not just alcohol.
 It establishes that criminal vehicular homicide is a class A felony with a minimum sentence of three years' imprisonment, escalating to ten years for repeat offenders.
 Similarly, criminal vehicular injury is classified as a class C felony with a minimum one-year sentence, increasing to two years for repeat offenders.

 Additionally, the bill addresses penalties for driving under the influence while accompanied by a minor, categorizing it as a class A misdemeanor for first-time offenders and a class C felony for repeat offenders.
 New provisions mandate specific minimum sentences, including fines, imprisonment, substance abuse evaluations, and participation in sobriety programs.
-The bill clarifies that these penalties apply to charges filed after the effective date of the Act, ensuring that the new regulations are enforced moving forward.
+The bill clarifies that these changes apply to criminal charges filed after its effective date, reinforcing the state's commitment to reducing impaired driving incidents and protecting vulnerable populations, such as minors.

 Statutes affected: